saschakrischock/uncommonsessions_1/README.md

 # Uncommonsessions 1

 Uncommonsessions is a neighbourhood for channeling a pluriverse design discourse.
 It engages with cross-educational models and operates at the intersection of design, open-source and politics.
 Hosting different channels rooted in a series of on/off line sessions, the collective infrastructure aims to connect alternative design practices facilitating the exchange of knowledge, resources and experiences.

-abc
 ## Source
 Uncommonsessions uses https://github.com/cracker0dks/whiteboard as it main source while adjusting it to a more collaborative approach